Master of Environmental Management

 Study at your own place and pace

 This course is offered online – enabling you to balance your study with work, family and lifestyle commitments.
-You'll learn using a range of online resources and communication tools, as well as through attending residential schools on campus for some subjects and undertaking workplace learning in industry.
-Residential schools provide practical experience using state-of-the-art equipment and facilities that emphasise sustainable design.
+You'll learn using a range of online resources and communication tools, as well as through attending intensive schools on campus for some subjects and undertaking workplace learning in industry.
+Intensive schools provide practical experience using state-of-the-art equipment and facilities that emphasise sustainable design.

 The course focuses strongly on real-world situations.
 A mix of biophysical and ecological sciences and management subjects are provided as a pool of subjects.
 This allows you to tailor your degree to suit your career aspirations.